 Your Guide on the Telehealth Prescribing Law Update

-The public health emergency (PHE) declared in 2020 because of the COVID-19 pandemic expires on May 11, 2023.
-Among other flexibilities, PHE made it easier to get controlled substances (Adderall, Xanax, Ritalin, etc.) prescribed via the Internet.
-Patients could get such medications after seeing a healthcare provider online.
-They were not required to have in-person visits during the whole course of treatment.
+The public health emergency (PHE) declared in 2020 because of the COVID-19 pandemic expired on May 11, 2023.
+During the PHE, certain regulations were suspended which then allowed patients to be seen and to be prescribed non-controlled and controlled substances (Adderall, Xanax, Ritalin, etc.) via the Internet.
+Patients could be prescribed such medications after seeing a healthcare provider online.
+They were not required to have in-person visits during the PHE.

 Frequently Asked Questions

-Controlled substances are drugs and other substances with high risk or potential for abuse and addiction.
+Controlled substances are medications and other substances with high risk or potential for abuse and addiction.
 Because of that, the government controls their distribution and delivery.

 Several medications for the treatment of ADHD (attention deficit hyperactivity disorder), depression, anxiety disorders, insomnia, and other conditions fall under the category of controlled substances.